AlCalzone/node-tradfri-client/README.md

     [force: boolean = false]
 );
 ```
-It is similar to the `operateLight` method, see the chapter "Data structures" below for a complete list of all properties.
+It is similar to the `operateLight` method, see the chapter [Data structures](#data-structure) below for a complete list of all properties.
 Because the gateway does not report back group properties, the sent payloads are computed using the old properties of the group.
 To ensure the entire `GroupOperation` is always present in the payload, set the `force` parameter to `true`. **Note:** `force = true` might become the default in a future release.

 ### Custom requests
 For all one-time requests currently not possible through specialized methods, you can use